-The Land & Resource Management Division has two main functions.
-Under Land and Resource Sales, Borough owned properties conveyed from the State of Alaska as Municipal Entitlement Lands, acquired through tax special assessment foreclosure, purchase, exchange or donation are used to generate revenue through sales, leases, and permits.
+Under Land and Resource Sales, Borough-owned properties are conveyed from the State of Alaska as Municipal Entitlement Lands, through tax special assessment foreclosure, purchase, exchange, or donation.
+Those properties are then used to generate revenue through sales, leases, and permits.
 Tax- and LID-foreclosed properties are sold and put back on the tax roll.
-In addition to offering land for sale, Land Management permits a variety of uses on borough-owned land, such as sites for tourism activities, float plane tie-downs, industrial and commercial staging areas, campsites and access to remote cabins.
+In addition to offering land for sale, Land Management permits a variety of uses on borough-owned land, such as: sites for tourism activities, float plane tie-downs, industrial and commercial staging areas, campsites, and access to remote cabins.

 Fax: (907) 861-8635